Winnie Loo

 In 2004, Winnie turned a personal conviction into an institution.
 The A Cut Above Academy in Bandar Sunway was designed to solve a problem she had lived through: an industry that treated its practitioners as expendable and its training as optional.
 The woman who had been dismissed as “Tiny Winnie” and denied the right to cut hair built a school specifically to ensure that the next generation of Malaysian hairdressers would never face the same credentialing gap.

-The academy—recognised by City & Guilds London as the best hairdressing institution in Malaysia for three consecutive years—represented the clearest line between the bullied trainee and the industry leader: she could not change how London and Singapore had treated her, but she could change how Malaysia trained its own.
-The academy closed in 2022, a casualty of COVID-19 disruptions, but its legacy endures in the thousands of graduates and the professional standards it established.
+The academy—internationally recognised as the best hairdressing institution in Malaysia for three consecutive years—represented the clearest line between the bullied trainee and the industry leader: she could not change how London and Singapore had treated her, but she could change how Malaysia trained its own.
+The academy closed in 2022, after eighteen years, a casualty of COVID-19 disruptions.
+For Winnie, the closure was personal — it meant the end of the institution she had built specifically so that no young Malaysian hairdresser would face the isolation and dismissal she had endured in London and Singapore.
+Its legacy endures in the thousands of graduates and the professional standards it established.

 The courage to close #

-The X-Cut express chain—eight or nine budget locations across the Klang Valley—was the most expensive lesson of her career.
+The X-Cut express chain—a budget concept that peaked at eight or nine locations—was the most expensive lesson of her career.
 When the concept failed to sustain itself, she closed the entire chain rather than nurse it along.
 No announcement, no gradual wind-down—a clean decision and a quiet exit.

 “I dare to fail,” she reflects.
 “I set goals, we set goals and be prudent but I’m willing to let go when things aren’t what I expect.
 If you ask me how I have failed, I’ll tell you that I may have failed in doing things the way I wanted but, no matter, I achieved the goal.”